Twelve Sky: Development

 Twelve Sky was first released by GigasSoft in Korea, 2004.
 Since then it has expanded to China, Japan, and North America.

 Regional Variations

-ALT1 distributes Twelve Sky in the following countries: Korea, China.
+ALT1 distributed Twelve Sky in the following countries: Korea, China, Japan, North America.

 Closing of the AeriaGames Version

 Aeria Games, the publisher of the English version of Twelve Sky, announced the closing of the game on April 6, 2010 on their forums, and officially closed the game on April 30, with their item mall closing on April 13.

 Early Engine

 GigasSoft was established at 8 December 2002 by C.E.O Changwoo-Hong and 15 employees.